dethos/notsogreatBB/README.md

 # How to run

+1. Clone the repo

 > git clone git@github.com:dethos/notsogreatBB.git

+2. Install dependencies

 > bundle install

-> Dowload zap and add it to zap/ folder
+3. Dowload zap and add it to zap/ folder

+4. Run Tests and see zap in action

 > bundle exec rspec